-Depending on how accessible the leak is, whether or not there needs to be a leak test, and what exactly requires repair, an average refrigerant leak detection and repair can end up costing anywhere from $150 to $500 depending on the accessibility of the leak for the technician.
-If you’re feeling uneasy, always ask your air conditioning repair expert to show you their process and review their findings.
+Depending on how accessible the leak is, whether or not there needs to be a leak test, and what actually needs to be repaired, an average refrigerant leak detection and repair can cost you anywhere from $150 to $500 depending on the accessibility of the leak for the technician.
+If you’re unsure, always ask your AC repair technician to show you their process and review their findings.

 AC Circuit Board Replacement

-Sometimes the culprit may be beyond the AC equipment itself and the circuit board may require replacement.
+There are times when the culprit may be beyond the air conditioner itself and the circuit board may require replacement.
 Depending on the make and model of your air conditioner, a new circuit board for your AC could be priced anywhere from $450 to $1300.

 If you’re interested in replacing your home’s thermostat, a smart wifi thermostat will likely cost more than a basic thermostat.
-Depending on what kind of thermostat you decide on, you’re looking at anywhere between $200 and $550 to have a new on installed.
-Luckily, the newest thermostats might pay back their investment in energy management savings, if they are programmed correctly.
+Depending on what kind of thermostat you decide on, you’re looking at anywhere between $200 and $550 to install a new one.
+Luckily, the newest thermostats may pay back their investment in energy management savings, if they are programmed correctly.

 Capacitor or Contactor Replacement

-If your air conditioner is still young or you choose to repair your older AC instead of purchasing an energy-efficient AC upgrade, a capacitor will probably cost $250 to $350 and a contractor can be priced a little lower, ranging from $150 - $350.
-These repairs are a couple of the most typical for your AC system.
+If your air conditioner is still young or you choose to repair your older AC instead of purchasing an energy-efficient AC upgrade, a capacitor will most likely cost $250 to $350 and a contractor can be priced a little lower, ranging from $150 - $350.
+These repairs are some of the most common for your air conditioner.

 AC Fan Motor Replacement

-Again, it’s always responsible to examine the pros and cons of repairing your current air conditioning equipment versus purchasing an upgraded, more energy-efficient AC system.
+Again, it’s always important to examine the pros and cons of repairing your current air conditioning equipment versus purchasing an upgraded, more energy-efficient AC system.
 If replacing your AC’s fan motor is the better choice for you, a fan motor replacement could be between $500 and $1200.